Julia Tutwiler College of Education

 Policies of the Julia Tutwiler College of Education

-The following policies should be observed carefully by those students enrolled in the Teacher Education Program:
+The following policies should be observed carefully by those students enrolled in the Educator Education Program:

-- In the event a student does not complete the requirements for the undergraduate degree within a period of six years from the date of admission to the University, the College of Education reserves the right to modify the student’s program in such a way as to bring it into harmony with current degree requirements, to re-evaluate credits transferred from other institutions, and to require further work in some areas in which the courses are over ten years old.
+- In the event an educator candidate does not complete the requirements for the undergraduate degree within a period of six years from the date of admission to the University, the College of Education reserves the right to modify the educator candidate’s program in such a way as to bring it into harmony with current degree requirements, to re-evaluate credits transferred from other institutions, and to require further work in some areas in which the courses are over nine years old.
 Courses over nine years old may not be used in the teaching field or professional education for certification without approval of the Dean.

-- The Teacher Education Program and the Teacher Certification Program are governed by the Alabama State Department of Education, and the College of Education reserves the right to change requirements in these programs at any time when such changes are mandated by the State Department.
+- The Educator Preparation Program and the Educator Certification Program are governed by the Alabama State Department of Education, and the College of Education reserves the right to change requirements in these programs at any time when such changes are mandated by the Alabama State Department of Education.